Dinosaur Park: Development and construction

 In 1935, the Rapid City Chamber of Commerce planned to build Dinosaur Park.
-Some sources credit South Dakota School of Mines and Technology paleontologist C. C. O'Harra for the idea; others suggest the idea was that of R. L. Bronson, secretary of the Chamber of Commerce, who had seen a mechanical Brontosaurus sculpture during a tip to Chicago.
+Some sources credit South Dakota School of Mines and Technology paleontologist C. C. O'Harra for the idea; others suggest the idea was that of R. L. Bronson, secretary of the Chamber of Commerce, who had seen a mechanical Brontosaurus sculpture during a trip to Chicago.
 As prehistoric fossils had long been found in the Black Hills, a dinosaur-themed attraction seemed a natural choice.
 The park was dedicated on May 22, 1936.

 Barnum Brown was the paleontological consultant and provided the descriptions and measurements for each replicated fossil; and Emmet Sullivan, who had previously designed other dinosaur parks, was hired as the chief sculptor and designer.
 Aided by the Works Progress Administration, who supplemented the costs and helped with engineering, construction began shortly after.
 As many as 25 workers were constructing the park at any given time.
 The Federal Emergency Relief Administration sponsored the construction of Skyline Drive, which would provide access to the park.
 Due to a dispute between Sullivan and the WPA over the dinosaur teeth—Sullivan retired from the project in 1937 and the new foreman disagreed with him over the installation method for the T. Rex sculpture's teeth—construction was not finished until 1938.
 In total, the park cost $25,000 to complete.
 The site also included a log gazebo, which has since disappeared.
 Additionally, fossilized dinosaur footprints that had been found in the area were planned to be moved to the park, but this apparently was never completed.
 Dinosaur Park, which was built in part to attract eventual Mount Rushmore tourists, is acknowledged to have begun Rapid City's transformation into a major tourist destination.